 There are three basic types of vacuum sealers.
 Consider what kind of jobs you want your vacuum sealer to handle and also your storage space.

-If you plan to use your vacuum sealer mostly for smaller items such as deli meats, cheeses, small portions of produce, or single-serving leftovers, a handheld vacuum sealer, like the Love Moment Electric Mason Jar Vacuum Sealer, may be your best choice.
+If you plan to use your vacuum sealer mostly for smaller items such as deli meats, cheeses, small portions of produce, or single-serving leftovers, a handheld vacuum sealer, like the Chef Preserve Vacuum Sealer, may be your best choice.

 These smaller devices are portable and easy to hold and use, and they don’t require much storage space.
 They typically run on rechargeable batteries, so if you want to use your vacuum sealer for extended sessions — for example, cooking and sealing several meals Sunday evening so you’ll have a week’s worth of meals in the freezer — you might have to stop and recharge halfway through.
 Handheld sealers don’t have the power of larger devices and sometimes struggle to properly seal large bags.